AlexGraikos/food_volume_estimation/README.md

 # Food volume estimation
-Using monocular depth estimation to estimate food volume in an input image.
+Using a monocular depth prediction network to estimate the food volume in an input image.

 ## Method
 #### Depth Network Training
 A depth estimation network is trained using monocular video sequences, as suggested by [Godard et al.](https://arxiv.org/pdf/1806.01260.pdf).
-The sequences used for this purpose are obtained from the [EPIC-Kitchens](http://epic-kitchens.github.io/) dataset, which includes more than fifty hours of egocentric, food handling videos.
+The sequences for this purpose are obtained from the [EPIC-Kitchens](http://epic-kitchens.github.io/) dataset, which includes more than fifty hours of egocentric, food handling videos.
+To improve predictions, the network is afterwards fine-tuned on a [food videos dataset](http://link-to-food-videos.com), captured by lab staff.

 ![Depth Network Training](/assets/readme_assets/depth_train.png)

+### Segmentation Network Training
+A [Mask RCNN](https://arxiv.org/pdf/1703.06870.pdf) instance segmentation network is trained to predict the food object segmentation mask.
+Pre-trained weights on the [COCO](http://cocodataset.org/#home) dataset are fine-tuned using the [UNIMIB2016 Food Database](http://www.ivl.disco.unimib.it/activities/food-recognition/), with individual classes aggregated into a single food class to compensate for the limited number of images.
+The Mask RCNN implementation is taken from [matterport](https://github.com/matterport/Mask_RCNN).

 #### Volume Estimation
-The food input image is passed through the trained depth network and segmentation module to predict the depth map and food object mask.
+The food input image is passed through the depth and segmentation networks to predict the depth map and food object mask respectively.
 These outputs, along with the camera intrinsics, generate a point cloud on which the volume estimation is perfomed.
-When using images that depict a general kitchen scene, the food segmentation module may also include the plate in the segmentation mask.
-In such cases, the point cloud to volume algorithm can compensate the added error by using only an approximated filled portion of the whole plate, to avoid overestimating the food volume [plate_correction branch].

 ![Volume Estimation](/assets/readme_assets/vol_est.png)

 ## Requirements
+(Have to review this section)
 The code is written and tested in ```python 3.6 ```.
 The required pip packages for running the volume estimation script are:
 ```
 numpy==1.16.3